lrodrigoaguado/kafkaAzureBackupRestore/README.md

 ```

 It will take now more or less 10 minutes indicating the parallelization of restore through increased number of tasks.

+The number of active tasks can also be checked in the Concluent Control Center.

 ## Backup/Restore option 2: TimeBasedPartitioner